lslezak/monkey_scripts/README.md

 [ :arrow_down: [Install]](
 https://github.com/lslezak/monkey_scripts/raw/master/bugzilla_my_comments.user.js)

-If a bug you are reading contains a lot of comments it would nice to spot your comments quickly so you can see when and what have you already commented.
+If you are reading a bug with a lot of comments it would nice to spot your own comments quickly so you can see when and what have you already commented.
 This script adds a blue background to all your comments so you can find them quickly when scrolling up and down.
+The private comments have an orange background.

 ![monkey_bugzilla_my_comments](
 https://user-images.githubusercontent.com/907998/28941004-d8b8448c-7896-11e7-9d36-6c1592459eea.png)